A System-Level Analysis of Conference Peer Review

-A particularly natural class of monotone acceptance policies prescribe a conditional expected quality threshold.
+We primarily focus on \emph{monotone} acceptance policies.
+A policy is monotone if for any two vectors $\RevSigV, \RevSigVP$ of reviews, a higher expected quality of a paper $U(\RevSigV) \geq U(\RevSigVP)$ implies that a higher acceptance probability $\AccMap{\RevSigV} \geq \AccMap{\RevSigVP}$.
+A particularly natural class of monotone acceptance policies prescribes a conditional expected quality threshold.
 We largely restrict our attention to threshold policies because 1) they comprise a natural set of policies, and other policies seem unlikely to arise in practice; 2) it is both conceptually and computationally easy to search over such policies; and 3) we will see that such policies are sufficiently rich to induce any author strategy that can be induced using any monotone acceptance policy.

 \begin{definition} A \emph{threshold acceptance policy} $\ACCMAP[\tau, r]$ is characterized by a threshold $\tau \in \mathbb{R} \cup \{-\infty, +\infty\}$ and a probability $r\in [0,1]$.
-It accepts a paper with reviews \RevSigV when $U(\RevSigV) > \tau$, rejects the paper when $U(\RevSigV) < \tau$, and accepts the paper with probability $r$ when $U(\RevSigV) = \tau$. \end{definition}
+It accepts a paper with reviews $\RevSigV$ when $U(\RevSigV) > \tau$, rejects the paper when $U(\RevSigV) < \tau$, and accepts the paper with probability $r$ when $U(\RevSigV) = \tau$. \end{definition}

 When the distribution $\Prob[\RevSigV]{U(\RevSigV) = \tau}$ has no point mass for any $\tau$, the third (knife-edge) case is an event of probability 0; we then omit $r$ from the notation, and simply use $\ACCMAP[\tau]$ to denote the threshold acceptance policy with threshold $\tau$; in particular, this is true in the continuous model and some generalizations.